learn-co-students/phrg-has-many-through-forms-rails-labs-pca-000/README.md

 + [Lab Review](https://www.youtube.com/watch?v=k7s2LjVF3YY)

 ## Does this need an update?

 Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-has-many-through-forms-rails-labs/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-has-many-through-forms-rails-labs/pulls).
 Provide a detailed description that explains the issue you have found or the change you are proposing.
 Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

-<p data-visibility='hidden'>PHRG Has Many Through Forms Rails Labs</p>